 2020-2021: Witnesses to History

-The Simon Fraser University Department of History invites you to attend our 2020-2021 Annual Public Lecture Series, Witnesses to History.
-Witnesses to History focuses on eye witness accounts and testimonies, and their importance to telling the stories of the past.
+The theme of the Department of History's 2020-2021 Annual Public Lecture Series was Witnesses to History.
+Witnesses to History focused on eye witness accounts and testimonies, and their importance to telling the stories of the past.
 Due to Covid-19, all the 2020-2021 lectures took place entirely online.
 You can find recordings of each lecture below.

 The Evolution of Liu Xiaobo: From Tiananmen Hunger Striker to Grassroots Rights Defender